ripu23/D3-Samples/README.md

-# D3-samples
+# D3-sample
-The repository contains my visualisation samples as part of the course Data Visualisation.
+The repository contains my visualisation sample as part of the course Data Visualisation.
+On successfully running the files, you will be able to see bubble charts which are completely interactive.
+Clicking on any bubble will display a bar chart.
+Further clicking on bar chart will display a pie chart.

 The sample reads a csv file from javascript file and hence it won't be possible to run it without a server.
 To get a server you can do either of the following: